 If you wish to only explore within the city itself, you can easily see Takayama in only 1 day/2 nights.
 However, our recommendation is that you give yourself at least 3 full days so that you can include some day trips to the beautiful villages close by as well.

 If you’re wondering what to do in Takayama, things to do are in no short supply!

 We share 6 Takayama attractions that we highly recommend you include in your itinerary, and we have made suggestions towards the bottom of the post.

 1. Stroll Around Takayama Sanmachi (Takayama Old Town)

-Probably our top recommendation of what to see in Takayama!
+This incredible medina is probably our top recommendation of what to see in Takayama!

-Although Takayama has been made a Nationally Recognized Important Historical Building Preservation Area by the Japan Government, you will find that Sanmachi is not as overrun with tourists as some other historic areas tend to be.
+Although Takayama has been made a Nationally Recognized Important Historical Building Preservation Area by the Japanese Government, you will find that Sanmachi is not as overrun with tourists as some other historic areas tend to be.

-This doesn’t mean it isn’t worth visiting, Sanmachi is full of wonderful areas to explore.
+This doesn’t mean it isn’t worth visiting, Sanmachi is full of wonderful areas to explore!

 Venturing south in Old Town will bring you to Sannomachi Street, which is one of the loveliest streets in the area.

 It is filled with shops, beautiful homes, delicious restaurants, and even sake breweries.